 welcome to Dunoon and the first phase of the town's People of Place project: the shop keepers of Argyll St.

-John Stirling and volunteers from the Castle house Museum reviewed archive material and artefacts from the museum to identify the connections they had to local shops.
+John Stirling and volunteers from the Castle house Museum reviewed archive material and artefacts from the museum's collection to identify the connections they had to local shops.

 The research culminated in a street long exhibition and heritage trail.
-With the full co-operation of shop keepers, 13 exhibits were situated in shop window's and a further two at the Museum and Queen's Hall.
-The exhibits incorporated items loaned by the museum, taking the museum's collection to wider audiences and promoting the museum as a community resource.
+With the co-operation of our local shop keepers, 13 exhibits were situated in shop window's and a further two at the Castle House Museum and Queen's Hall.

-A map and exhibition guide accompanied the street long heritage trial.
+A map and exhibition guide accompanied heritage trial.
 Over 500 people viewed the trail which drove footfall to the museum and created a new appreciation for the hidden heritage of Argyll Street.
 We received amazing feedback from the local community and visitors.

 "I honestly feel differently about the Dunoon High Street!
 Amazing how connecting with the past (and seeing what bits the kids were particularly interested in) makes you see a place in a new light.
 The kids especially liked the big photo of the Cowal Games in the Queen's Hall cafe, the butchers tiling (we bought a pie) and the entrance to the old [Maypole] dairy."